Single “Tui”- hot Strat NZ$129 for NZ customers, if you’re overseas it’s GST free; $112.17

 I’ve fitted resulting sets into a lot of instruments and it turns out that not only blues players like them, they seem to work for everyone.
 I shouldn’t be surprised, the Stratocaster is such a versatile guitar, of course they do.

-Further experiments have shown they balance really well as part of a HSS set with either my Blue Sky or Cloud Nine humbuckers in the bridge position.
+Further experiments have shown they balance really well as part of a HSS set with either my Integrity or Cloud Nine humbuckers in the bridge position.

 I’m lucky enough to hear a lot of bird song around my home.
 One day it occurred to me that the difference between the ”vintage ” Strat pickup I make and this pickup is like the difference in song between the Bellbird and the Tui.
 This hot set is the Tui; beautiful and clear but also just a tad dirty sounding.
 Versatile and aggressive, capable of performing well in just about any genre.
 So that’s how the names came about.
 If you’re not familiar with NZ birdsong have a listen to the links below, I hope you’ll agree.